CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Experiments

 \subsection{Grader study}

-To compare the performance of the proposed network with those of individual graders, a grader study was conducted on an independent dataset with 229 digital fundus images.
+To compare the performance of the proposed CDRNet with those of individual graders, a grader study was conducted on an independent dataset with 229 digital fundus images.
 The same four retinal technicians $G_1$, $G_2$, $G_3$, and $G_4$ participated in the grader study.
 They independently grade the boundaries of both OC and OD in the fundus images, yielding four readings for each image in this dataset.
+Therefore, four sets of results are obtained for each image in this dataset, each set consists of an OC mask, an OD mask, and a CDR value derived from the reading of a grader.
+For example, for an image under consideration, its first set of result is obtained from the boundaries of OC and OD provided by $G_1$ as follows: OC and OD masks are obtained as the close region of the boundaries of OC and OD, separately; the CDR value is calculated from the height of the corresponding tight bounding box labels of OC and OD.

-In the grader study analysis, the proposed network model is considered as a virtual grader, yielding five graders in total.
+In the grader study analysis, the proposed CDRNet model is considered as a virtual grader, yielding five graders in total.
 For a performance metric under consideration, the performance values of all graders are provided in a pairwise fashion, resulting in a $5\times5$ performance table.
 In this table, four performance values for each grader are reported when the readings from the other graders are treated as ground truth \cite{wang2019feasibility}.
 To summarize the performance of an individual grader, the average of its four performance values is used \cite{wang2019feasibility}.